patt-ux/NotesApp/README.md

     * DELETE `/api/notes/{id}` deletes a specific note
 * React UI for humans to easily create, view, edit and delete notes without needing to download Postman or similar API apps.
     * Uses Bootstrap 4 CSS library for mobile first design
+    * Created using the create-react-app typescript template

 ## About the folder structure
 * The root folder contains necessary files for mini-api:
     * package.json
     * server.js
     * db.json contains persisted data and is created automatically by the server on run.
 * `/client` folder contains necessary files for the React UI.
-This was created using the create-react-app typescript template.

 ## Getting Started
 1. You will Need to have Node installed.